thunderbird89/esf/stories/story-angels-in-armor.md

 > "Power, by default."

 > "*Responsibility,*" `HARBINGER` corrected.
-"The moment war lost all logic, it ceased to be sovereign."
+"The moment war lost all logic, it ceased to be sovereign - becoming not a tool of states, but a ritual of vengeance.
+And when war becomes ritual, none should be surprised at what it summons."

 The plaza stood silent once more.